great-expectations/great_expectations/docs/docusaurus/docs/oss/get_support.md

 GX provides the following resources for questions and support:

+## Get support

-- If you've encountered an error and are stuck, get support on the [GX Discourse forum](https://discourse.greatexpectations.io/c/oss-support/11).
+- If you've encountered an error you can't resolve, get support on the [GX Discourse forum](https://discourse.greatexpectations.io/c/oss-support/11).
 This is the recommended option as answers aren't removed after 90 days, and you're likely to get a quicker response.

-- If you've found a bug, open an issue in one of the [GX GitHub repositories](https://github.com/great-expectations)
+GX OSS and GX Cloud specific channels are available.

-- If you want to chat with community members about general issues and solutions, join the [GX Slack community](https://greatexpectationstalk.slack.com/archives/CUTCNHN82)
+- If you want to chat with community members about general issues and solutions, join the [GX Slack community](https://greatexpectationstalk.slack.com/archives/CUTCNHN82).
+To discuss GX Cloud issues, join the [GX Cloud Slack community](https://greatexpectationstalk.slack.com/archives/C051D941XAL).

+- You can create a ticket on our [support portal](https://support.greatexpectations.io).

+- If you've found a bug, open an issue in one of the [GX GitHub repositories](https://github.com/great-expectations).

+- You can email us at [support@greatexpectations.io](mailto:support@greatexpectations.io).